isidresa/HORUS-X10-X10S-X12S-bug-report/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project to make HORUS even better
 title: ''
 labels: ''
 assignees: ''

 ---

+*Before suggesting a new feature here, please search the open issue if there is already a request for the feature*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]